-Progress Reports: Any student receiving a "C-" or below will be issued a Progress Report at the midpoint between each report card period.
+Progress Reports: Families can check on a student's progress by logging into Empower Learning or the student's Google Classroom.
 This report is intended to provide both parents and students with important information regarding their academic performance in particular subject areas.
 Please contact teachers directly with any questions regarding academic progress.